conflux-fans/btcl2s/articles/liquid/liquid.md

 - **Peg-out**: The reverse process involves converting L-BTC back to BTC.
 This requires a quorum of functionaries to sign off on the transaction, providing an additional layer of security before the BTC is released back to the user on the Bitcoin blockchain.

 ![l3](./img/l3.png)

-### **Federated Consensus Model**

-Liquid departs from Bitcoin's Proof of Work (PoW) consensus mechanism, adopting a federated model known as a Strong Federation.
-This model is central to Liquid’s operations, involving a group of functionaries—vetted and authorized entities such as exchanges and financial institutions—that are geographically distributed.
-These functionaries perform two critical roles:

-1. **Block Signers**: Functionaries participate in block creation, proposing and signing blocks every minute.
-This regular interval contrasts with Bitcoin’s variable block time and helps achieve faster settlement times on Liquid.
-2. **Watchmen**: This role involves overseeing the pegged BTC, managing peg-in and peg-out processes, and ensuring that the two-way peg remains secure and verifiable.

-The federated model ensures that no single entity controls the network while providing the necessary speed and security for institutional-grade transactions.

 ### **Confidential Transactions and Asset Issuance**